robertpeteuil/terraform-aws-certbot-cloudflare-lambda/README.md

 }
 ```

-The file can be manually created as a text file in the format below and uploaded to the location: `$s3_bucket/$s3_path/dns/cloudflare.ini`
+The Cloudflare Credentials file can be manually created as a text file in the format below and uploaded to the location: `$s3_bucket/$s3_path/dns/cloudflare.ini`

 ``` ini
 dns_cloudflare_email = mycloudflareemail@domain.com